 Nader’s attempts to avoid the criminal consequences of his role in the election campaign failed due to his sex crimes.
 Nader was first convicted in 1991 for possession of pedophile material and sentenced to one year in prison in 2002 in the Czech Republic for ten cases of pedophilia.
 Nader was not satisfied with this and then kidnapped a 14-year-old boy in Prague and took him to the United States to rape him, which is why he was then sentenced to ten years in prison.
 After Erik Prince publicly distanced himself from the two lobbyists, Mohammed Bin Zayed discovered that he had relied on two advisers who are at the very least embarrassing.

 The parallel media campaign

 Television rights are another battleground.
 The Al Jazeera group controls the majority of the beIN group, a pay-TV system that broadcasts major world sporting events in all Arabic-speaking countries.
-On June 7, 2017, Saudi Arabia blocked these channels, which were then (illegally) broadcast on BeoutQ, a Saudi pirate channel.
-In October 2018, Al Jazeera sued Saudi authorities in the World Trade Organization tribunal to claim $ 1 billion in damages.
+On June 7, 2017, Saudi Arabia blocked these channels, which were then illegally broadcast on BeoutQ, a Saudi pirate channel.
+In October 2018, Al Jazeera sued Saudi authorities in the World Trade Organization tribunal for $ 1 billion in damages.
 The process continues and the battle continues on several other fronts, especially as several countries have decided to fight for the end of beIN’s monopoly on sports broadcasting.
 But even on this front, the sanctions adopted by Saudi Arabia and its allies have so far proved ineffective.

 Anwar Gargash and Kellyanne Conway